0xSero/partisia-docs/docs/node-operations/delegated-staking.md

 Delegated staking begins with the delegation of MPC tokens to the account of a node operator.
 If the node operator accepts the tokens, they have custodianship over the tokens.
 This means that the node operator can associate the delegated tokens to a [node service](../node-operations/start-running-a-node.md#which-node-should-you-run).
-You can only retract your tokens when the node operator releases the tokens and no longer uses them for a node service.
+You can only retract your tokens when the node operator disassociates the tokens from node service.

-As a delegator, it is your responsibility to communicate with the node operator using the tokens, if you want them to release your tokens from node service.
+As a delegator, it is your responsibility to communicate with the node operator using the tokens, if you want them to disassociate your tokens from node service.

 !!! info

     Delegation is a long-term commitment.
 Tokens delegated to a node operator can be locked to node services.
-[See restrictions on tokens and rules of retrieval](../node-operations/node-payment-rewards-and-risks.md)
+See [restrictions on tokens and rules of retrieval](../node-operations/node-payment-rewards-and-risks.md)

 ### How to delegate MPC tokens